-Figure 2

-MEDICAL INVESTIGATIONS

-The Pathology division has a Chief Medical Investigator and four Medical Investigators.
+Figure 2 Examinations include Full and Partial Autopsies, External Examination, Non-human Skeletal Remains, and Records Reviews.
+MEDICAL INVESTIGATIONS The Pathology division has a Chief Medical Investigator and four Medical Investigators.
 The Medical Investigators are on duty year round, twenty-four hours a day, seven days a week.
 The Medical Investigator serves as the "eyes" and "ears" of the Coroner.
-The investigators triaged 3125 reported deaths.
-The District Coroner accepted jurisdiction or assisted in 822 cases [Figure 3] of the reported deaths.
-On average, since 2004, accepted cases constitute 26% of the total number reported to the office.
+The investigators triaged 3267 reported deaths.
+The District Coroner accepted jurisdiction or assisted in 904 cases [Figure 3] of the reported deaths.
+On average, over the last 10 years, accepted cases constitute 26% of the total number reported to the office.

-\Records Reviews, Autopsies, Partial Autopsies, and External Examinations
+Figure 3 Records Reviews, Autopsies, Partial Autopsies, External Examinations, and Non-human Skeletal Remains.
 Medical Investigators may attend the scene of a death when it occurs outside of a hospital setting.
 Pertinent circumstantial and physical observations are documented and photographed, and items of evidence are collected in accordance with state law, good forensic principles and accreditation requirements established by the National Association of Medical Examiners [NAME].
-The number of scene investigations by Medical Investigators per year [Figure 4] has shown a steady increase since 2004.
+The number of scene investigations by Medical Investigators per year [Figure 4] has shown a steady increase over the last 10 years.